Cirencester is a large town (not a city) in the Gloucestershire Cotswolds, with a population of around 19,000.

 There is still evidence of a Roman amphitheatre in Cirencester, although it has only been partially excavated.

-The Gloucestershire Way walking tour features a 100 mile walk through the Cotswold farmland.
+The Gloucestershire Way walking tour features a 100 mile walk through the Cotswolds countryside.
 The walking tours are a great environment for taking photographs and just enjoying the fresh air.

 Other attractions in the Cotswolds area of outstanding natural beauty include

-- the Broadway Tower that was built in 1799
+- Broadway Tower that was built in 1799

 - Batsford Arboretum